Flourless Egg and Cottage Cheese Savory Breakfast Muffins (Video)

 Low-Carb Diet / Low-Glycemic Diet/ South Beach Diet Suggestions:

 I checked to see that ingredients like almond meal, raw hemp seeds, flax seed meal, and nutritional yeast are all good low-carb choices so I feel safe in saying these Flourless Savory Breakfast Muffins would work for low-carb or low-glycemic eating plans.
 And all those ingredients are highly nutritious though, especially with regards to omega fatty acids.
 Nut flours are not technically allowed for the South Beach Diet Phase One, but I probably would still eat these for phase one.
 If you do, I’d consider two muffins as being the daily allowance for nuts, due to the almond meal.
+The muffins should be good for most any low-carb eating plan as well.

 Find More Recipes Like This One: